DIVERSITY & INCLUSION

 • GEOPaths program with Xavier University – This partnership will prepare students for the workforces with hands-on experiences that utilize field studies, using local environment and data and/or other real-world examples by utilizing authentic research in both the academic year and in the summer with the goal of retaining women and underrepresented groups in STEM degree programs.

-• HMSI’s MOUs and Internship Opportunities -Working with our HMSI’s to provide access to real-world research experiences is perimount to the retention of underrepresented students in STEM pathways and careers.
-These partnerships establish relationships that allow LUMCON to make marine science welcoming and inclusive to more groups.
+• HMSI’s MOUs and Internship Opportunities -Working with our HMSI’s to provide access to real-world research experiences is paramount to the retention of underrepresented students in STEM pathways and careers.
+These partnerships establish relationships that allow LUMCON to make marine science welcoming to more groups.

 Community partnerships